hexian000/neosocksd/README.md

 ```

 The host name `neosocksd.lan` is defined in [ruleset.lua](ruleset.lua):

-[neox.sh](neox.sh) is a curl wrapper script for simplified shell operating.

 *Note: Since the HTTP/1.1 API server has a limited request size, user should consider sharded updates for large ruleset projects.
 The content length limit for a single HTTP request is guaranteed to be at least 4 KiB.*